ParidhiSinghPS/LINUX_DOCS/Readme.md

 - Choose "Erase disk and install Ubuntu" if you want Ubuntu to be the only operating system on your hard drive.
 - If your device already has another operating system installed, you'll get options to install Ubuntu alongside it instead of replacing it.
 <img src = "/ASSESTS/disk setup.jpeg">
-Let’s take a moment to review all of the above options in detail.

 ### Installing Ubuntu alongside another operating system.
 - If you choose this option, you'll see a simple interface to select the drive and adjust how much space Ubuntu will use, without overwriting existing files.